John Habgood: Archbishop of York

 Habgood was elevated to Archbishop of York on 18 November 1983.
 The other name put forward for the Prime Minister's consideration was that of former England cricketer, David Sheppard, by then Bishop of Liverpool.
 Sheppard's socialist views – he later sat in the Lords as a Labour Peer – did not commend him to Thatcher.
 As an archbishop, Habgood was made a Privy Counsellor in 1983.

 As Archbishop of York, Habgood was seen as a leader in keeping more conservative Anglicans within the church during growing divisions over the issue of women's ordination to the priesthood.
 He supported the ordination of women to the priesthood, arguing that God is neither male nor female.
 He also supported accommodating those who did not, and so introduced provincial episcopal visitors to provide pastoral care and oversight to laity, clergy, and parishes who could not accept women priests.
+In May 1991, he was invited to preach the sermon at the National Service of Remembrance and Thanksgiving for the end of the Gulf War at Glasgow Cathedral.
 Habgood retired as Archbishop of York in August 1995.